Who’s Frida Kahlo? A Proud Mexican Artist.

 My Alex:…The thing of school registration is very green [bad] since a boy told me that it begins on the 15th of this month, and then there was a mess and my mother says that I am not going to register until things are well settled in town [Coyoacan].
 What do you know about the revolt?
 Tell me something so that I am more or less informed about how things are going, since here, I am becoming more and more dumb…I put it to you chiquito [little one] because it shames me.
 You will tell me to read the newspapers, but the trouble is that I am too lazy to read the newspapers and I start reading other things…

-By March of 1924, Vasconcelos resigned as minister of education as a protest against the election of Plutarco Elias Calles as president of Mexico.
+By March of 1924, Vasconcelos resigned as minister of education in a protest against the election of Plutarco Elias Calles as president of Mexico.

-While The Cachuchas disdained politics, they supported Vasconcelos and may have taken part in demonstrations in support of him.
+While The Cachuchas disdained politics, they supported Vasconcelos and may have participated in demonstrations supporting him.

 Thursday, December 25, 1924